 - Aligning goal areas with King County-Cities Climate Collaboration.

-- King County Council Policy Updates legislative package
+- King County Council public transportation policy updates legislative package

 - King County Metro 2021-2031 Strategic Plan (July 2021) – PDF

 - King County Metro 2021-2031 Strategic Plan (July 2021) – Word document